 Books

-The book approaches “character” via the caricatures and cartoons in the mass press of the 1830s; “realism” via pictorial journalism; “illustration” via illustrated Bibles; “sensation” through carte-de-visite portrait photographs; “the picturesque” by way of stereoscopic views; and “decadence” through advertising posters.
+Picture World (Oxford UP, 2020) studies the new visual media of the nineteenth century—the mass-printed photographs, posters, cartoons, and illustrations that transformed everyday life.
+Each chapter pairs a new kind of picture with a foundational keyword in Victorian aesthetics.
+The book approaches “character” via the caricatures and cartoons in the mass press of the 1830s; “realism” through pictorial journalism; “illustration” via illustrated Bibles; “sensation” through carte-de-visite portrait photographs; “the picturesque” by way of stereoscopic views; and “decadence” through advertising posters.
+The result is a kaleidoscopic account of the dreamworlds of the nineteenth century, as channeled by the era’s pictures.

 Picture World was awarded Honorable Mention by the British Association for Victorian Studies (BAVS) for the Best Second Monograph Prize.
 You can find it on Amazon and Oxford University Press.